Biometix/biometix.github.io/index/index.md

 ## Overview

-BQAT is a biometric quality assessment tool for generating and analysing given biometric samples’ quality to international standards as well as to customized metrics.
-The BQAT tool functions by taking an input directory of biometric data and will produce both the raw quality information as well as an analysis report.
+BQAT is a biometric quality assessment tool for generating and analysing biometric samples’ quality against international standards as well as customised metrics.
+BQAT functions by taking an input directory of biometric data and producing both the raw quality information as well as an analysis report.

-The quality of biometric samples is a key aspect of the performance and usefulness of a biometric systems.
-Whilst there are a variety of tools per modality, this project is aimed to provide an open source framework to support all common modalities and allow for expansion as new methods are developed.
+The quality of biometric samples is a key aspect of the performance and efficacy of a biometric system.
+Whilst there are a variety of tools suitable for each modality, this project is aimed to provide an open-source framework to support all common modalities and allow for expansion as new methods are developed.

 ## Modality

 + [__Fingerprint__](https://biometix.github.io/modality/fingerprint.html)

-    The analysis of fingerprint engine based on NIST/NFIQ2 quality features.
-The quality score links image quality of optical and ink 500 PPI fingerprints to operational recognition performance.
+    The engine for the analysis of fingerprints is based on NIST/NFIQ2 quality features.
+The quality score links the image quality of optical and ink 500 PPI fingerprints to operational recognition performance.

 + [__Face__](https://biometix.github.io/modality/face.html)

-    The face image assessment module provides metrics includes head pose, smile detection, inter-eye-distance, closed eyes, etc.
+    The face image assessment module provides metrics including head pose, smile detection, inter-eye distance, closed eyes, etc.

 + [__Iris__](https://biometix.github.io/modality/iris.html)